rorycl/mailfinder/README.md

 Usage:
   mailfinder [options] OutputMbox

+version 0.0.10

-Find email by searching the text, enriched text and html bodies and attachments of email held in mbox and maildirs mail stores using one or more golang regular expressions.
+Find email in mbox and maildirs using one or more golang regular expressions and/or string matchers.
 At least one mbox or maildir must be specified.
 Searches can optionally be extended to some header fields specified individually or by using the Headers option.

-All regular expressions must match.
+All regular expressions and string matchers provided must match.

 (See https://yourbasic.org/golang/regexp-cheat-sheet/ for a primer on golang's flavour of regular expressions.)